prathibarmurthy/ZapposCacheCodingChallenge/README.md

 2. userJustLoggedIn(String userId) method takes userID checks
 	a) When the user logs into system add the userID and current login time in cache.
 Update the sever database also.

+FakeDBAccess.java
+-Library to pretend read and write to the database.

+LoginService.java
+Interface to implement certain methods depicting the actions of the cache based on when the user was previously logged in.